 BDO provided vendor due diligence services to the shareholders of Alston Elliot Limited and SIS live Limited and financial due diligence support to Gravity Media Limited.

 Ultimately, in 2019 there will continue to be opportunities and challenges in the media space including: continued investment in content, increased personalisation, introduction of 5G network, new technologies (AI and AR) and rationalisation of business models against the background of a potential economic slowdown / downturn, audience fragmentation and regulatory concerns.

 We really enjoy working with entrepreneurial businesses who are leading their markets and bridging the gap between them and investors.

-"Media & marketing services M&A had a great couple of years; we have seen an exceptionally buoyant market, despite global and domestic political uncertainty.
-Corporates and private equity have looked to technology for growth and the continued demand for digitalisation have pushed businesses to acquire quality, innovative assets.
+"Media & marketing services M&A has had a great couple of years; we have seen an exceptionally buoyant market, despite global and domestic political uncertainty.
+Corporates and private equity have looked to technology for growth and the continued demand for digitalisation has pushed businesses to acquire quality, innovative assets.

 BDO's position as a specialist in the sector has resulted in a very active year for our Corporate Finance team, with many successful deals completed.
 Our clients continue to seek high quality advisory services to help differentiate themselves in a competitive and evolving industry.”